how is insider trading detected

 How the SEC Tracks Insider Trading?

-Tracking Insider Trading
+Insider Trading Tracking

 The Division of Market Abuse and its Analysis and Detection Center

 The Division of Market Abuse is a part of the Enforcement Division.
-And it investigates violations through its Analysis and Detection Center.
+It investigates violations through its Analysis and Detection Center.
 There are several types of insider trading, such as peeking at confidential information or knowing that someone who can give out confidential information will be doing so in advance.
 These different forms have different penalties depending on how much time has elapsed since the person first obtained inside information.
 Some states have also banned short-selling during bankruptcy proceedings to avoid market manipulation.

 SEC’s Advanced Relational Trading Enforcement Metrics Investigation System

-Insider Trading investigation system
+insider trading investigation system

-Insider Trading investigation system
+Insider Trading Investigation System

 The Trader-Based Approach To Insider Trading Investigations